A Guide To Tasmania's Tamar Valley

 When it comes to things to do in Tasmania while on a campervan holiday, this is an absolute must.
 You’ll need a national park pass, so make sure you register.

-Don’t forget your camera for this one.
-Epic Instagram images await.
+Don’t forget your camera for this one as epic Instagram images await.
 The lavender fields at Bridestowe are sprawled over 260 acres, making it the largest privately owned lavender farm in the world.
 While summer is the ideal time to visit due to the lavender being in full bloom, each season has its own unique qualities.

 Have a rest on one of their outside picnic benches and you might be lucky enough to get smooched by the local cat!